SIOSDataKeeper/SIOSDataKeeper-SQL-Cluster/README.md

-# SIOS DataKeeper Azure template deployment demo.
+# SIOS DataKeeper / SQL Azure Deployment Template

 This template will create a High Availability / Disaster Recovery (HADR) solution featuring the following:
 +	A Virtual Network